buildkite/docs/pages/packages/alpine.md

 1. [Access the package's details](#access-a-packages-details).
 1. Ensure the **Installation** > **Installation instructions** section is displayed.
-1. For each required command in the relevant code snippets, copy the relevant code snippet, paste it into your terminal, and submit it.
+1. For each required command in the relevant code snippets, copy the relevant code snippet, paste it into your terminal, and run it.

 The following set of code snippets are descriptions of what each code snippet does and where applicable, its format: